PhDuck/ALBlog/content/posts/On-Records.md

 Before we dive into the concepts and structures necessary to represent the record in the runtime, we must take a detour to define their relationship with their respective table definition.

 ## Table metadata
 To support that the record type can represent both a Customer and a Currency, we need a great deal of flexibility.
-That main aspect comes through metadata which is derived from the table definition in e.g., Currency.Table.al (and a potential CurrExt.TableExtension.al).
+That main aspect comes through metadata which is derived from the table definition in e.g., Currency.Table.al (and potential multiple table extensions CurrExt.tableextension.al).

 For tables, metadata is made up of a structure called “MetaTable”, which the compiler emits based on the table’s schema, and the server subsequently parses at runtime to create its own internal representation.